PingrisAlexis/Les-Petits-Plats/README.md

 - Develop an algorithm to solve a problem.

-### Set up:.
+### Set up:

 - Clone the project

 - Then: `npm run start`

-- The server listens on the port: http://localhost:9000
+- The server listens on the port 9000: http://localhost:9000